Skip to content

 a.scan(path: './docs')!

-// Load all collections from directory tree
+// Save all collections to a specified directory

 What Gets Saved